tarpn_logo

 The microphone inputs, for the most part, are pretty sensitive and don't want a high voltage deviation to drive them.
 Data radios usually want 1volt peak-to-peak drive, which is a bit louder than the microphone input radios.

-The A4 boards have a SIGNAL switch to select the drive level.
+The V1-5-SMT and A4 boards have a SIGNAL switch to select the drive level.
 The switch is labelled DATA / MIC.
-If you are unable to get quality transmit performance, make sure you try the AC/DC selection.
-Some of the data radios require DC coupling.
+On the A4 board, if you are unable to get quality transmit performance, make sure you try the AC/DC selection.
+Non-ham Data radios may require DC coupling.

 On the first of several publicly shipped versions of the NinoTNC, A2 and A3, the output level selection is made with a switch, jumper, a short, or soldering in a new resistor, depending on the version of PCB, with A2 boards requiring a resistor in the L2 slot to support a microphone radio.
 The initial goal of the NinoTNC was to provide a low-cost 9600 baud option as a complement to the Coastal Chipworks TNC-PI.
 When Coastal Chipworks announced they were discontinuing TNC production, TARPN moved to add 1200 capability to the NinoTNC and thus the NinoTNC A2 was born.
 It wasn't until the A3 units started production that the TARPN NinoTNC project recognized that the drive level of 1200 baud radios would not be the same as 9600 baud radios and a special "hack" was added, both to the A2 instructions and the A3 boards.
 This would allow running the output of the NinoTNC to the sensitive microphone input of a ham (or commercial 2-way) transceiver.